vschiavoni/jessi-bench/README.md

 ### Current limitations

-Running `bin/jessi-bench` will start μJSuite inside a Docker container, which may cause errors on ARM machines.
-If you get errors during the setup about `lzma-native`, try installing Node.js manually, then install dependencies, build the source code and run μJSuite by calling `node` directly:
+Running `bin/jessi-bench` will start JeSsi-Bench inside a Docker container, which may cause errors on ARM machines.
+If you get errors during the setup about `lzma-native`, try installing Node.js manually, then install dependencies, build the source code and run JeSsi-Bench by calling `node` directly:

 ```
 npm install